h5py/h5py/docs/source/guide/hl.rst

 recommended you use the syntax ``dataset.len()`` instead of ``len(dataset)`` on 32-bit platforms, if you expect the length of the first row to exceed 2**32.

 Iterating over a dataset iterates over the first axis.
-As with NumPy arrays, mutating the yielded data has no effect.
+However, modifications to the yielded data are not recorded in the file.
+Resizing a dataset while iterating has undefined results.

 Reference
 ---------